6) However Many Plagues You Remember, There Shall Be Fewer On Screen Than That

 Looks like Aaron or Moses or both had told people they would be leaving after the audience with Pharaoh, and it’s not going to happen like that.
 Then Moses decides to share his performance guilt with the crowd.

 And then Aaron has to break the ‘no more straw’ ruling to them.
-With a bit of a nudge from Dathan, some genuine malcontents and (let’s be generous) maybe some ringers Dathan placed in the crowd it all escalates very quickly.
+With a bit of a nudge from Dathan, some genuine malcontents and at least one ringer placed in the crowd (Keep an eye on Dathan’s brother) it all escalates very quickly.
 Moses gets saved from the situation by a group of Egyptian guards that come for him, and Dathan decides to be the greater jerk, and tells everyone to go get their straw then.

 Your Ex is Problematic